standardholdingsllc/account-checker/README.md

 - Account balances and activity dates
 - Clear action items for the team

-### Status Updates
+### Error Alerts
-- Daily execution confirmations
-- Error alerts with technical details
+- Error notifications with technical details when issues occur
-- Summary statistics

 ## Technical Details